zeyadhegazy45/DB_Book_Notes/Storage Management and indexing /Ch13(Data Storage Structures)/README.md

 - Some databases integrate file systems to maintain constraints, prevent file deletions linked by the database, and ensure secure access.
 - Example: Oracle’s SecureFiles provides controlled access from both the database and file system.

+# Different file organization methods

+1. **Heap File Organization:**
+- Records are placed wherever there is space in the file, with no particular ordering.
+Each relation has one or more files.

+2.** Sequential File Organization:**
+- Records are stored in sequential order based on a specific “search key.”
+This arrangement allows ordered access to records.

+3. **Multitable Clustering File Organization:**
+- Records from multiple relations are stored within the same file and often in the same block.
+This reduces the cost of certain join operations by keeping related records together.

+4. **B+-tree File Organization:**
+- This method uses the B+-tree structure to maintain ordered access even with frequent inserts, deletions, and updates.
+It provides efficient access to specific records based on a search key.

+5. **Hashing File Organization:**
+- A hash function applied to a record’s attribute determines its file location, optimizing the retrieval of specific records based on hash values.